AkshayRsenal/ML/README.md

-# ML This repository is empty as it got corrupted.
+# This Machine Learning(AI) project repository is empty as it got corrupted.
 Please go to my AI Submission of Project on https://github.com/Akshay-Raul/Project-Submission